2024 Solar Incentives Guide for Scott, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the total cost of solar system installation, including the panels themselves as well as equipment, accessories and labor.
-You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as accessories, equipment and labor.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+There is no maximum claim amount.

-To find out exactly how much the ITC could save you, contact your local Scott solar panel installation expert.
+To better understand how the ITC could apply to your situation, reach out to your local Scott solar panel installation expert and request more information.

 State & Local Solar Incentives